MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/layouts/flex-layout.md

 - The [`AlignItems`](xref:Xamarin.Forms.FlexLayout.AlignItems) property is of type [`FlexAlignItems`](xref:Xamarin.Forms.FlexAlignItems) and specifies how items are aligned on the cross axis.
 The `Center` option causes each item to be horizontally centered.

     If you were using a `StackLayout` rather than a `FlexLayout` for this task, you would center all the items by assigning the `HorizontalOptions` property of each item to `Center`.
-The `HorizontalOptions` property doesn't work for children of a `FlexLayout`, but this single `AlignItems` property accomplishes the same goal.
+The `HorizontalOptions` property doesn't work for children of a `FlexLayout`, but the single `AlignItems` property accomplishes the same goal.
 If you need to, you can use the `AlignSelf` attached bindable property to override the `AlignItems` property for individual items:

     ```xaml
     <Label Text="FlexLayout in Action"